JNPauli/Banter/open_lab_notebook/Documentation.md

 When this is done I can run the glm for all subjects again and proceed with the SVM.

 In the meanwhile I could try to run the SVM and try things out.

+## 09.01.2023
+The functional files have been reprocessed on brainlife.
+Now, all functional images are in the subject space, meaning in the respective anatomical T1 image.
+The z-maps have been recalculated and plotted.
+The pattern still makes sense in respect to theory.
+So next step now is to download the remaining subject files (02 and 03) and calculate the respective z-maps.